Fagopyrum esculentum aka Buckwheat

 Common names

-Buckwheat, Silverhull Buckwheat, Common Buckwheat
+Buckwheat, Silverhull Buckwheat, Common Buckwheat, Beechwheat, French Wheat

-How to care for Buckwheat
+How difficult is it to take care of Buckwheat

 With a bit of knowledge and dedication, you can successfully care for Buckwheat, making it a rewarding choice for those seeking a moderate challenge.